-Early each month, BLS releases its initial estimate of national nonfarm payroll employment for the prior month, making it one of the timeliest of indicators.
-DOB models constructed to predict the initial monthly release include average weekly initial unemployment insurance claims and average weekly continuing unemployment insurance claims as predictor variables.
+Early each month, BLS releases its initial estimate of national nonfarm payroll employment for the prior month, making it one of the timeliest indicators.
+Predictor variables for the DOB models constructed to estimate the initial monthly release include average weekly initial unemployment insurance claims and average weekly continuing unemployment insurance claims.
 Unemployment insurance claims are a useful measure of layoff activity in the job market, while continuing claims measure the accumulation of individuals no longer in the workforce and thus may be an indicator of the rate of job creation.
 Thus, increases in initial and continuing claims should indicate weaker employment growth, while decreases will suggest an improving labor market.

-National nonfarm payroll employment is estimated at several levels of aggregation including total, private, private services, total government and state and local government.
-The total and private-employment models are specified with the endogenous variables in first differences.
-Both models include the current and prior month's average initial claims, and the first difference of monthly average continuing claims.
+National nonfarm payroll employment is estimated at several levels of aggregation including total; private; private services; total government; and state and local government.
+The total and private-employment models use the endogenous variables in first differences.
+Both models include current and prior month average initial claims, and the first difference of monthly average continuing claims.
 Additional predictors for these models include the change in the number of workers striking during the month, the lag of the change in S&P 500 index, and the change in the number of workers temporarily employed by the Federal government to conduct the Decennial Census.
-Each model has three lags of the endogenous variable, capturing the persistence of the series.
+To capture the persistence of each series each model has three lags of the endogenous variable.
 The specification and estimation results from the total employment model are presented in Table 17.

-'''

-TABLE 17

-MONTHLY NONFARM EMPLOYMENT ESTIMATE

-\Delta TOTEMP_t = 156.272 - 0.002 \ IC_t + 0.0017 \ IC{t-1} - 0.0004 \ \Delta CC_t + 0.4484 \ \Delta SP500{t-1}

-(37.7) (0.0003)

-(0.0003)

-(0.00006)

-(.16)

-0.001 \ \Delta STRIKE{t} + \ 0.00065 \ \Delta CENSUS{t} + \ 0.24 \ \Delta TOTEMP{t-1} + \ 0.26 \ \Delta TOTEMP{t-2} + \ 0.17 \ \Delta TOTEMP{t-3}

-(0.037)

-(0.034)

-(0.0001)

-(0.00014)

-(0.035)

-Adjusted R^2 = .77

-Number of Obs = 521

-Note: Values in parentheses under coefficients represent standard errors.

-TOTEMP

-Nonfarm Employment

-IC

-Monthly average initial claims

-CC

-Monthly average continuing claims

-SP500

-SP500 stock index

-STRIKE

-Employees on strike

-Employees working temporarily on Census

-'''

-Private-sector service employment is modeled in first differences, as an autoregressive process.
-The first difference of total private-sector employment is used as an explanatory variable.
-The first difference of government employment is modeled using initial claims and the first difference of continuing claims as explanatory variables.
-A variable is included to capture the temporary increase in federal employment needed to conduct the Decennial Census.
+TABLE 17 MONTHLY NONFARM EMPLOYMENT ESTIMATE $\begin{array}{c} 0.0017 \ \textit{IC}{t-1} - \ 0.0004 \ \ \Delta \textit{CC}t + 0.4484 \ \Delta \textit{SP500}{t-1} \\ (0.0003) & (0.00006) & (.16) \\ \textit{ENSUS}t + \ 0.24 \ \ \Delta \textit{TOTEMP}{t-1} + \ 0.26 \ \ \Delta \textit{TOTEMP}{t-2} + \ 0.17 \ \ \Delta \textit{TOTEMP}{t-3} \\ (0.037) & (0.034) \end{array}$ Note: Values in parentheses under o coefficients represent standard errors.
+TOTEMP IC CC SP500 STRIKE Nonfarm employment Monthly average initial claims Monthly average continuing claims SP500 stock index Employees on strike CENSUS Employees working temporarily on Census of continuing claims as explanatory variables.
+A variable is included to capture the temporary increase in federal employment caused by the Decennial Census.
 The second, third and fifth lags of the left-hand-side variable are also included.
 Meanwhile, the monthly change in state and local government employment is modeled using the first difference of total government employment and the change in the number of temporary Decennial Census workers as independent variables.